unifyai/binaries/README.md

 # Binaries

-This library contains all the binaries required for using ivy's transpiler with support across different versions of Python, OS and Architectures
+This library contains all the binaries required for using ivy's transpiler with support across various environments.

 #### Supported Environments